tgirke/rcf/alerts.md

 ## Past exceptions

+### 1:00 PM, 20-Dec-18: Outage due to AC failure

+All systems were down for 3 hours due to a failure of the AC units in our server room.
+Electricians and AC technicians have repaired the units.

 ### 2:30 PM, 11-Jul-18: Storage Issues

 For the past several weeks we have been observing slower storage access.
 In some cases the /bigdata storage was inaccessible for several minutes and caused some jobs to terminate prematurely.
-We have identified the issue and have teken steps to ensure that this problem does not reoccur.
+We have identified the issue and have taken steps to ensure that this problem does not reoccur.

 ### 6:00 PM, 02-Jul-18: Storage Issues